foundersandcoders/ws-software-design-js/mentor-notes.md

 **Abstraction with functions**
 * Can you give an example of when you might use abstraction?
+* Can you give any examples of abstractions that are provided by JavaScript?
 * Why is abstraction useful?

 **Closures and Scope**